Philadelphia Union: The Piotr Nowak era (2010–2012)

-Nowak to Hackworth (2012–14)
+Nowak to Hackworth (2012–2014)

-John Hackworth became the Unions' interim coach on June 13, 2012, receiving the role permanently on August 30, 2012.
+John Hackworth became the Union's interim coach on June 13, 2012, receiving the role permanently on August 30, 2012.
 The Union finished their third season in eighth place in the Eastern Conference and fifteenth in MLS overall, with a record of 10–18–6 (W-L-T), scoring 37 goals and allowing 45.
 Antoine Hoppenot, who was selected in the third round of the 2012 Supplemental Draft, netted four goals within 817 minutes of play.
 Subaru Park, then known as PPL Park, was the site of the 2012 MLS All-Star Game in which the MLS All-Stars defeated Chelsea F.C., 3–2.
-The Union also made it to the semifinals of the 2012 Lamar Hunt U.S. Open Cup after defeating the Rochester Rhinos 3–0 in the third round and winning against D.C.
+The Union also made it to the semifinals of the 2012 U.S. Open Cup after defeating the Rochester Rhinos 3–0 in the third round and winning against D.C.
 United on the road 2–1, after extra time, in the fourth round.
 They subsequently defeated the Harrisburg City Islanders, their main affiliate at the time, 5–2 in the quarterfinals.

 The Union traded allocation money in order to take the first overall pick, which was used on goalkeeper and Jamaican international Andre Blake.
 They then traded down multiple times in order to select Coastal Carolina University midfielder Pedro Ribeiro.
 Other new, preseason acquisitions included Maurice Edu, French midfielder Vincent Nogueira, Argentinian midfielder Cristian Maidana, and former MLS Rookie of the Year defender Austin Berry.
 Despite these additions, the Union still languished in mediocrity, winning just two of their first 14 games, posting a record of 2–7–5 (W-L-T).
 On April 20, 2014, the Union traded forward Jack McInerney to the Montreal Impact for winger Andrew Wenger, a Lancaster, Pennsylvania native.
 Hackworth's coaching career with the Union ended on June 10, 2014.